TERMS AND CONDITIONS OF BUSINESS

-If you have a complaint, please contact one of our partners, Mr Gerry Daly, in writing.
-You can write to him at our address or e-mail him at firstname.lastname@example.org.
-If the complaint is about Mr Daly, we would ask you to write to one of the other partners in the firm, Mr Martin Hanna, Ms Linda Johnston or Ms Claire Edgar.
+If you have a complaint, please contact one of our partners, Ms Linda Johnston, in writing.
+You can write to her at our address or e-mail her at firstname.lastname@example.org marking the email for Ms Johnston’s attention.
+If the complaint is about Ms Johnston, we would ask you to write to one of the other partners in the firm, Mr Martin Hanna or Ms Claire Edgar.

 What will happen next?